tfgg/yournextmep/_candidates/eu2014/conservative/sheila-lawlor.md

 person: sheila-lawlor
 region: london
 party: conservative
-title: London - Conservative Party - Sheila Lawlor
+title: Sheila Lawlor is running for MEP in London for the Conservative Party
 incumbent: false
 ---